Quick Answer: What Is Location-Based Lead Generation?

 Is ZIP code targeting better than city targeting?

-What is the difference between city targeting and ZIP code targeting?
+What is the difference between city and ZIP code lead generation?

 What types of businesses work best for location-based lead generation?

-Local service businesses perform best: restaurants, dental offices, HVAC companies, salons, med spas, auto repair shops, real estate agencies, roofers, and professional services.
-These businesses serve specific geographic areas and respond well to location-relevant outreach.
+Local service businesses like restaurants, dentists, HVAC companies, salons, med spas, roofers, and contractors.
+They serve specific areas and respond better to location-relevant outreach.

 Can I export business contacts for outreach?